Legionella Checks: Reducing The Risks in Washrooms

 One of the best ways to control the risk of Legionella is to check and maintain the temperatures of your water storage and water outlets.

 Hot Water Storage Heaters should store water at 60°C or higher.
-However, hot water should be distributed at a temperature of 50°C or higher.
+However, hot water should be distributed at 50°C or higher.
 Where there is a risk of scalding, thermostatic mixing valves should be fitted as close to the water outlet as possible.

 All cold water should be both stored and distributed at 20°C or lower.
-'Sentinel’ outlets are the closest and furthest away outlets from your water storage and these need to be temperature checked once a month to ensure they are distributing water at the correct temperatures.
+'Sentinel’ outlets are the closest and furthest away from your water storage, and they need to be temperature-checked once a month to ensure they are distributing water at the correct temperatures.
 If you have a hot water storage cylinder, this also needs to be checked each month, whereas cold water storage tanks only need to be checked every six months.
-Below is an easy checklist to use as a guide and outlines the sort of checks that need to be done and how frequently.
+Below is an easy checklist to guide you, outlining the checks that need to be done and how often they should be performed.

 Weekly Checks